jwtowner/lug/README.md

 TODO
 ---
 - parser error recovery (WIP)
-- add support for backslash escape to string expressions
 - cut operator should ensure back-tracking is no longer possible, possibly investigate using progressive tabling and dynamic analysis
 - investigate binding only types and passing in attribute variables to lambdas as arguments
 - optimization: better detection of left-recursive rule calls